Intron014/Did-I/README.md

 Plenty of things!
 This program is infinitely scalable!

 - [ ] Add file support
-  - that what tasks won't be lost.
 - [ ] Make it prettier
 - [ ] Edited tasks change the date
 - [ ] Add a GUI (Is that even possible?)
+  - sit tight and watch :)
 ----